Byron/gitoxide/DEVELOPMENT.md

 ## Summary

 Concurrent writes to packs observable by applications pose a challenge to the current implementation and we need to find ways around that.
+There may be other limitations related to any resource that changes often, most prominently refs.

 ## Motivation